The making of monsoon-inspired melodies

 Shounak Abhisheki and Anand Bhate performing at Barkha Ritu | Photo Credit: Courtesy: Banyan Tree

-Thematic concerts have made music-listening an exciting experience.
+Thematic concerts have made listening to classical music an exciting experience.
 Curators are forever looking to present music in new ways.
-Banyan Tree’s Barkha Ritu is a pioneer of sort as far thematic concerts are concerned.
-They explored the ancient connect between monsoon and music through this series, which entered its 23rd edition this year.
+Banyan Tree’s Barkha Ritu is one such series, which explores the ancient connect between monsoon and music.
+This year marks the 23rd edition of Barkha Ritu.

 In Delhi, the festival opened with a vocal jugalbandi of Shounak Abhisheki and Anand Bhate.
-Despite belonging to different gharanas and having different voice pitch, the Pune-based duo have performed together before.
-Shounak is the son of Pt Jitendra Abhisheki whose singing style combined features of various gharanas, including Agra and Jaipur.
-In addition, he was one of the most prolific teachers and composers, with a vast repertoire, and a rich legacy.
+Despite belonging to different gharanas and having different voice pitches, the Pune-based duo have performed together before.
+Shounak is the son of Pt.
+Jitendra Abhisheki, whose singing style combined features of various gharanas, including Agra and Jaipur.
+In addition, he was one of the most prolific teachers and composers, with a vast repertoire and a rich legacy.

 Anand Bhate sang Surdasi Malhar; a Malhar attributed to saint-composer Surdas.
-This Malhar has a more devotional appeal.
-Though Mian ki Malhar, composed by Tansen around the same time, became popular and is today regarded as the Malhar, Surdasi has its own beautiful flavour.
-Anand sang a slow, prolonged and traditional Ek taal composition, showcasing the Kirana gharana feature.
+Hence this Malhar has a more devotional appeal.
+Though Mian ki Malhar composed by Tansen around the same time is more popular and regarded as the Malhar, Surdasi has its own beautiful flavour.
+Anand sang a slow, prolonged and traditional Ek taal composition, showcasing the Kirana gharana features.

-The drut Teen taal ‘Badarwa barasan’ was redolent with breath-taking swaras.
+The drut Teen taal ‘Badarwa barasan’ was redolent with breathtaking swaras.
 Suyog on the harmonium frequently stepped in, confident of his role to enhance the music.
-This 30-minute exposition was exquisite, quite different Shounak’s, who used raga vidya to captivate the listeners.
+This 30-minute exposition was exquisite, quite different from Shounak’s, who used raga vidya to captivate the listeners.

-Both singers well known for their abhangs concluded the concert singing together ‘Abhir gulal’.
-Tuned by Pt Jitendra Abhisheki, this abhang never fails to uplift the spirit of the audience.
+The singers concluded the concert singing together ‘Abhir gulal’.
+Tuned by Pt.
+Jitendra Abhisheki, this abhang never fails to uplift the spirit of the audience.

-The evening concluded with a concert by sitar exponent Shujaat Khan, accompanied by two young Delhi-based tabla artistes Shariq Mustafa and Zuheb Ahmed Khan.
+The evening concluded with a concert by sitar exponent Shujaat Khan, who was accompanied by two young Delhi-based tabla artistes, Shariq Mustafa and Zuheb Ahmed Khan.

 Shujaat Khan with Shariq Mustafa and Zuheb Ahmed Khan